cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration.md

 ---
 pcx_content_type: how-to
-title: Migrate to Cloudflare One Agent
+title: Migrate 1.1.1.1 app
 weight: 12
 ---

-# Migrate to the Cloudflare One Agent
+# Migrate 1.1.1.1 to the Cloudflare One Agent

 Users can connect to Cloudflare Zero Trust services through an agent that runs on their device.
 Cloudflare previously bundled that functionality into the [WARP client](/warp-client/), an application that also provides privacy-focused DNS and VPN services for consumers (known as 1.1.1.1 w/ WARP).
 Supporting both enterprise and consumer functionality in the same application allowed us to build Zero Trust upon the same foundation used by millions of consumers across the globe, but has limited the pace at which changes could be released.
-As a result, we are launching a dedicated Cloudflare One Agent that replaces the Cloudflare WARP client for Zero Trust deployments.
+As a result, we are launching a dedicated Cloudflare One Agent that replaces the WARP client for Zero Trust deployments.

 The Cloudflare One Agent supports all existing Zero Trust functionality.
 The underlying connection technology remains the same, and improvements made to performance and reliability based on feedback from 1.1.1.1 w/ WARP users will continue to be built into the Cloudflare One Agent.